stanford-ssi/sequoia-software/tutorials/circuit_python/tutorial_1.md

 Mu is a GUI editor made specifically for working with CircuitPython.
 It's educational, so it has very few features of a standard IDE.
 However, Mu makes it very easy to access the REPL and see the terminal output.
-This makes it very easy to work with CircuitPython boards locally, and eliminates the need to use screen or cu.
+This makes it very easy to work with CircuitPython boards locally, and eliminates the need to use `screen` or `cu`.
 You can find the Mu documentation [here](https://codewith.mu)

 ## The Serial Console and the REPL